Courses

 Answer:

-Perform the play yourselves before an audience, using correct expression and intonation.
+Perform the play yourselves in front of the audience, using the correct intonation and expressions.

 Gopal the Jester — Panchatantra Tales